vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

-# Rooting the Cradlepoint IBR600C and other stories
+# Rooting the Cradlepoint IBR600C

 This is a description of the work I did with [stulle123](https://github.com/stulle123) Q4 2022 on the Cradlepoint IBR600C-150M-B-EU with FW Version 7.22.60.